-Winter is not coming, it’s already here!
-You can feel it in the cold wind, in those crazy cravings for hot punch (with or without a *magic touch*); in the delicious December meals and in the marathon-like parade of parties, posadas and calendas.
+Winter is here!
+You can feel it in the cold winds, in those crazy cravings for hot punch (with or without a *magic touch*); in the delicious December meals and in the marathon-like parade of parties, posadas and calendas.
 This season is celebrated almost everywhere around the world but here we have 7 reason why Winter in Oaxaca is unique.

 Celebrated in Oaxaca and all of Mexico, posadas commemorate Joseph and Mary’s pilgrimage before the birth of Jesus.
 A group of singing pilgrims (either dressed as Joseph and Mary if they are purists, or carrying a nativity scene and candles) ask for shelter in different houses.
 After being rejected several times they finally manage to find a generous soul who opens their door to them.
 Happiness and relief go along with the welcome.
 Warm punch, tamales, molletes and, of course, a piñata are the elements always present in these celebrations.
 Posadas are celebrated during the 9 days that precede Christmas Eve, so you still have time to be part of one.
 Despite the Catholic roots of posadas, in México they have a special touch – cumbias and a party-like feeling among young and old turn them into a must-go Christmas event.

 2. Radish Night